 The original stone building, modernised and extended over the years, is complemented by two wooden classrooms.
 Each classroom is equipped with an interactive whiteboard and displays learning as the children progress through each topic.
 Nunney First School currently has three classes – Squirrel Class for Reception, Hedgehog class for Year 1 and Year 2, and Otter Class for children in Year 3 and Year 4.
 Our average class size is 21 with one full time teacher and at least one experienced teaching assistant per class.

 In addition to our classroom spaces, we have a central hall which is used for teaching, external visitors, enrichment, assemblies and lunches.
 This space enables our children to experiment, explore and experience a wide variety of enrichment opportunities, enhancing our curriculum and supporting children to generalise their learning beyond the classroom.

 In 2022, we installed our new library thanks to the generosity of our local community supporting the school’s fundraising project.
 This space also contains our laptops for research and is used as a small group space to support and extend learning.
 Children and families can borrow books from the library using our Reading Cloud app and often choose to spend time independently in the library.

-Nunney First School is very lucky to be surrounded by spacious grounds, a large playing field as well as a tarmac playground, a tyre park, a climbing frame and a polytunnel for the very popular Mucky Pups gardening scheme.
+Nunney First School is very lucky to be surrounded by spacious grounds: a large playing field with trim trail, a tarmac playground with child designed markings, a tyre park, a climbing frame, a castle, a pond and a polytunnel for the very popular Mucky Pups gardening scheme.